-Kathy is co-editor of The Conservative Woman.
-A graduate of Cambridge and Oxford she had a career in TV current affairs before quitting in favour of full time motherhood.
-Home with two infants horrified by the devaluation of motherhood and indifference to babies’ needs she founded Full Time Mothers, to lobby on behalf of stay at home mothers and the single earner couple families.
+Kathy is a writer and broadcaster who started her career in TV current affairs before quitting in favour of full time motherhood.
+Home with two infants she founded Full Time Mothers, later to become Mothers at Home Matter, to lobby on behalf of stay at home mothers and the single earner couple families.

-In 2006-7 she chaired the Addictions Working Group of the Conservative Party’s Social Justice Policy Reviews: Breakdown Britain (2006) and Breakthrough Britain (2007) subsequently publishing two critiques of drug policy: The Phoney War on Drugs (2009) and Breaking the Habit (2011) at The Centre for Policy Studies where she is a research fellow.
+In 1999 she started Minotaur Media Tracking (the precursor to News-Watch) with David Keighley to monitor BBC bias – specifically their EU output.
+She’s worked on drugs policy and was responsible for the ‘Addictions’ sections of Conservative Party’s Social Justice Policy Reviews: Breakdown Britain (2006) and Breakthrough Britain (2007) and published two further critiques of drug policy: The Phoney War on Drugs (2009) and Breaking the Habit (2011) for The Centre for Policy Studies where she was a writer and research fellow for several years.

-She is a trustee of the drugs prevention charity Cannabis and Skunk Sense.
+She is a trustee of the of The Global Warming Policy Foundation and drugs prevention charity Cannabis and Skunk Sense.

 Laura is co-editor of The Conservative Woman.
 She was born and raised in Dublin.
 She is a graduate in law from University College Dublin and Cambridge.
 She is a former barrister who practised at the criminal bar before taking a break from her career to care for her family.